About UNDP in Liberia

-UNDP works in close collaboration with the Government of Liberia through the Ministry of Planning and Economic Affairs and other key Ministries, Commissions and Agencies.
+UNDP works in close collaboration with the Government of Liberia through the Ministry of Finance and Development Planning (MFDP) and other key Ministries, Commissions and Agencies.
 The implementation of UNDP programme activities are carried out by Implementing Partners as appropriate, including national and local Government partners and civil society actors.

 The UNDP Resident Representative also serves as the Resident Coordinator of the United Nations in Liberia and Deputy Special Representative of the UN Secretary General for Consolidated Democratic Governance of the United Nations Mission in Liberia.
 Through such coordination, UNDP seeks to ensure the most effective use of UN and International development aid resources to Liberia.

 Our staff come from many different countries and represent a diverse range of professional and cultural backgrounds.
 UNDP Liberia is managed by a Country Director who is responsible for ensuring the effective day-to-day management of UNDP Country Office and assumes overall responsibility for the UNDP programme and operations to ensure coherence and strategic direction of UNDP activities.
 The Country Director is supported by two Deputies, one for Program and one for Operations, as well as a team of Advisors, Managers and Specialists.

 Leadership and Management Team